goenning/SharpSapRfc/README.md

 ```

 That's more code, but it's because of `Customer` class.
-But because of this class we can work with tables parameters!
+But because of this class we can work with strongly-typed parameters!

 Check this out.